bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - webstorm visual indicator
 - screen glitch / text? https://codepen.io/Juxtopposed/pen/MWPmaww ?

 - Go over guide looking for misleading info or other out-of-date or missing things
 - starter script
 - preventDuplicates on the run options is very powerful here

-lab needs something, for sure.
-I'm still noodling on it.
-Possibly will give a sequence of augs, getting more complex in its mazes as you go, until you earn TRP?
-Maybe TRP is only available there in BN15?
-Maybe it just gives a daedalus invite instead? that one will be harder to balance until more of the core loop is hammered out.
-Maybe final version needs to be automated?

-- join together multiple mazes?
-- Final lab cannot be played manually?
-- multiple labs with different names
-- each deeper in the 'net

 ns.dnet.enums.XXX for status codes etc
 Usually "data" in the form of enums or constants we typically store in a data folder so it's easier to find.

 scp: add session details to docs
 exec: add session details to docs

 Catlover writeup: https://discord.com/channels/415207508303544321/1358930422607642845/1360131828756775033
 My suggestion: Create many layers and cliques.
 We are still consistent in the behavior of APIs, but each layer (or clique) has a unique purpose.
 A very rough guideline: